 There should be more appreciation for B’Elanna Torres.

-Early on, in the episode “Faces,” B’Elanna finds herself split into two different people.
-One is full Klingon, the other is fully human.
+Early on, in the episode “Faces,” B’Elanna finds herself split into two different people — one is fully Klingon, the other is fully human.
 It’s in this episode she has to truly wrestle with her identity, rather literally in some parts.
-It’s an in-depth look at not only self-hatred, but at self-love.
+It’s an in-depth look at not only her self-hatred, but also self-love.
 While it’s a continual theme throughout multiple seasons, B’Elanna’s struggle with her identity starts off with a bang in this scenario.
 She is given the choice of who she wants to be, which parts of herself she wants to accept.
-B’Elanna ultimately has the choice whether to look fully human or not, but she ultimately decides to choose herself as she has always been.
+B’Elanna ultimately has the choice whether to look fully human or not; she ultimately decides to choose herself as she has always been.

 This doesn’t wrap up those struggles however, which is actually to be appreciated.
 Her struggles don’t go away, nor do her thoughts of hating her Klingon heritage or struggling to come to terms with it.
-But it changes, slowly by slowly.
+But it changes, moment by moment.
 She grows to accept herself over the course of the series, showing the audience that self-love and acceptance is a process.
 There’s no magical switch or procedure that can make you adore yourself.
-Not even in the 24th century.
+Not even in the 24th Century.

-“Extreme Risk” is another episode that truly highlights the importance of B’Elanna’s character, this time in relation to depression and suicidal thoughts.
+“Extreme Risk” is another episode that truly highlights the importance of B’Elanna’s character, as she grapples with depression and suicidal ideation.
 Upon finding out many of her Maquis friends were killed by the Cardassians and the Dominion, with whom they were recently allied, she intentionally puts herself in grave danger, almost hoping it will kill her.
-Her diagnosis of clinical depression is an important moment not only for her character, but for Star Trek itself.
-It’s handled with care and compassion by the writers as well as by B’Elanna’s friends and colleagues on Voyager.
+Her diagnosis of clinical depression is a critical moment not only for her character, but for Star Trek itself.
+It’s handled with care and compassion by the writers, as well as by B’Elanna’s friends and colleagues on Voyager.

-One would like to think that by the time Voyager takes place in the 24th Century that it would be relatively commonplace for women to be Chief Engineers.
+One would like to think that, by the time Voyager takes place in the 24th Century, it would be relatively commonplace for women to be chief engineers.
 If nothing else, B’Elanna Torres displays a bravado and determination, as well as the skill, to be a prime example of what is possible.